The Difference Between Heat Pumps & Furnaces

-We often get questions referring to heat pump vs. furnace.
+We often get questions from Shreveport and Bossier residents about heat pumps vs. furnaces.
 While both a heat pump and furnace provide your home with heat, they are very different in how they generate heat.

 Furnaces use electricity, natural gas, or propane to generate their own heat.
 The process starts with igniting the burners with a particular power source.
 Then once the burners are lit, the heat exchanger warms up the outside air and distributes the heated air throughout your home.